ABOUT • CONTACT • CERAMIC ARCHIVES • DRAWINGS & PAINTINGS • POTTERY SHOP

 He received his degree in Industrial Design in Brooklyn, New York at Pratt Institute.

 He has been an artist and ceramist for many years.

 He currently has a pottery studio outside of Detroit where he's been for the last fifteen years.

 His work represents a functional approach to Design in Kitchen, Bath and Decorative Accents; using wheel thrown and cast porcelain.

 He likes to blend polished stainless steel into his ceramic pieces.

 There is this contrast from soft clay to the hard surfaces of metal that add a media harmony.

 Sometimes I think about where my career has taken me.
-Why would someone choose clay .
-I could have l, It could have pursued other higjer-paid skills.
-But it was clay that shook my world.
+Why would someone choose clay.
+I could have pursued other higjer-money-making artistic skills, but it was clay that shook my world and kept me interested.
 There was something there that had all of the elements that I needed. ..three dimensions;, and also a graphical, artistic,"image" aspect.Using Molds and the Casting process.